chad-bekmezian-snap/k8s-compose-forward/README.md

 ### manual-forward
 Using the manual-forward approach, you can define each individual application manually, tailored to your needs.
 This requires more work from the get go, but does allow for greater customization.

+## Using prebuilt binaries
+1) Head over to the Releases section of this repository and download the latest version compatible with your machine.
+2) Add the downloaded binary to your $PATH variable.

+### Bonus: automatic completion (composeForward only)
+Because remembering the exact names of every file in your docker-compose file is a pain, there are bash and zsh completion scripts that you can utilize to make interacting with `composeForward` more enjoyable.

+1) Download the applicable `compose_forward_[bash|zsh]_completer` file.
+2) In your relevant .rc file (e.g. .zshrc or .bashrc), add the following line: `source path/to/your/completer`
+3) Open a new bash or zsh session, type `composeForward` then hit `TAB` (in bash hit it twice).
+You should see auto-completion at work!

 ## Pre-requisites
 1) Install [kubectl](https://kubernetes.io/docs/tasks/tools/)